BulkSecurityGeneratorProject/BestPrice/README.md

-# README #
+# BEST PRICE FOR ANY CAR #

-This is a spring boot application.
-To run this, assuming you have the pre-reqs, type
+This is a spring boot web application delivering an Angular.JS application to the browser.

-mvn spring-boot:run